yonahforst/invitation/README.md

 end
 ```

 ### Translations

-All flash messages and email lines are stored in i18n translations.
-You can override them like any other translation.
+All flash messages and email subject lines are stored in [i18n translations](http://guides.rubyonrails.org/i18n.html).
+Override them like any other i18n translation.

 See [config/locales/invitation.en.yml](/config/locales/invitation.en.yml) for the default messages.

 ## Thanks